 Pothos aren’t too picky about their soil, so any quality potting mix will do.
-If you’re making your own mix or repurposing some used soil, I recommend supplementing it with some inorganic material to promote good drainage like pearlite, water retainers like coco coir or peat moss, and organic material like compost, wood bark, or worm castings for nutrients.
+If you’re making your own mix or repurposing some used soil, I recommend supplementing it with some inorganic materials that promote efficient drainage like pearlite, water retainers like coco coir or peat moss, and organic material like compost, wood bark, or worm castings for nutrients.

 Pothos love bright, indirect light.
 They’ll grow very quickly under these conditions.
 Indoors, place them close to a window that gets bright sun for at least 6 hours a day.
 You can keep them outside in the summer, but their leaves will burn under too much direct sun.
 They’ll tolerate lower light, but they will not grow as quickly and they might get stretched out looking for more.
 Most people prefer their plants to be thick and full rather than leggy and thin, so the more indirect light, the better!
 These plants also do well under grow lights, so if you don’t have much natural light available, this is always an option.

 Pothos are easy when it comes to watering.
 Like all houseplants, you want to make sure the water you’re using doesn’t have any harsh chemicals in it.
-This means using purified water from the store, or using tap water that has been standing for 24 hours.
+This means using purified water from the store or using tap water that has been standing for 24 hours.
 Letting tap water stand in an open container allows chemicals like chlorine to naturally evaporate.
-I keep a few open gallon jugs on the basement stairs so I always have water ready for my plants when they need it.
+I keep a few open gallon jugs so I always have water ready for my plants when they need it.

 How to Propagate a Pothos

 My favorite part about the Pothos family is how easy they are to propagate and share!
 Pothos propagate easily in water.
 All you need to do is clip a piece of your plant off right below a node (the little lump in a stem where a leaf is growing from), pop it into a small glass of water, and put the glass in a sunny window.
 Roots will show up in just a few days!